natisaver/GoodReads-Multilabel-Genre-Prediction/README.md

 # GoodReads-Multilabel-Genre-Prediction
 ## A multilabel genre predictor of books for DSAI Project

 In this project, we predict the genres (self-curated top 30) that a book can be classified into based on the plot description, brightness (luminance) of cover images and numRatings.
-The data set is obtained from.
-This is a multi-label classification problem.
+The data set is obtained from Zenodo.

 <img height=400 src="./Images/title.png"/>